degdigital/magento2-customreports/README.md

 ## Custom Reports

 From the admin panel > Reports > Custom Reports > Custom Reports interface, reports can be created with arbitrary queries.

 ## Automated Exports

 From the admin panel > Reports > Custom Reports > Automated Exports interface, jobs can be created to export one or more custom reports.
 Currently, two types of exports are supported:
 1. Local file drops, in which a file is created on the server in which the Magento cron runs from in a configurable location, with var/export being the suggested location.
 2. Remote file drops, in which a file is created the same as a local file drop and then uploaded to an SFTP server with the provided credentials.
+3. Email, in which a file is sent as an attachment to the email recipient(s).

 If both types are selected, the system will run the query and generate the local file only once.
 This is useful for especially heavy queries.